 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 People with an HIV/AIDS-related cancer may experience the following symptoms or signs.
 Sometimes, people with an HIV/AIDS-related cancer do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk with your doctor.

 - Slightly elevated purple, pink, brown, or red lesions in the mouth and/or throat or anywhere on the skin, most commonly on the upper body and face.